 If you are a Law Enforcement Agency in need of assistance related to CenturyLink Services, please call the CenturyLink UNICall hotline at 866-864-2255.

 You can also email the fraud organization at CenturyLink.Fraud@CenturyLink.com.

 No, CenturyLink can neither provide more information about a subpoena itself nor provide legal advice to you regarding any objections or questions you may have.
 Please consult with an attorney for legal assistance.

 To determine the status of a subpoena, please call 877-451-1980 and follow the menu options.
 Please be prepared to include your name, a call back number, and a CenturyLink case number if available.
-We will return your call within 1 business day.
+You may also email us.
+A team member will respond within 1 business day.

 A copyright owner may serve a subpoena on a service provider, like CenturyLink, requesting the identity of a customer alleged to be infringing on the owner's copyright by, for example, illegally downloading a movie to the customer's computer.
 The subpoena is issued by the clerk of any United States District Court upon a request by the copyright owner, or one authorized to act on the copyright owner's behalf.

 The Digital Millennium Copyright Act, which is also known as the DMCA, was enacted by Congress in 1998 to help service providers (like CenturyLink) and copyright owners deal with some of the legal challenges created by digital media on the Internet.
 Among other things, the DMCA established guidelines and processes for copyright owners to send notices of alleged copyright violations to service providers.
 The notice identifies a particular copyright offense that is alleged to have occurred, the date and time of the activity, and the internet protocol (IP) address of the network or system on which the activity occurred.
 You can find the U.S. Copyright Office's summary of the DMCA at http://www.loc.gov/copyright/legislation/dmca.pdf.